Tyrowo/county-population-clustering/README.md

 In Colab click File -> Save A Copy In Drive

-This will copy all of the cells to your own personal copy.
+  (This will copy all of the cells to your own personal copy, opening a new Colab Notebook tab in your browser.)

-Click the top cell (where it says import..., import...) and click Ctrl/Command + Enter until you go all the way to the bottom.
+Click the top cell (where it says import..., import...)

+and click Ctrl/Command + Enter to run all the cells until you go all the way to the bottom.

 I've created a lot of interactive models for you to play with to really get a feel for what happened with the model.